 Poor or limited airflow could also be a relatively simple repair.
 The first thing a homeowner can do is check the filters.
 If they have not been cleaned or changed, they could be blocking some of the airflow.

-A kinked or improperly sealed duct can also be the cause of poor airflow, or in more serious cases, it could indicate that the ac compressor may be failing.
-If the air conditioner unit is 10 plus years old, a diagnosis may be needed.
-If dirty filters or ducting issues are suspected, an ac tune-up might be the best first step to clean the unit.
+A kinked or improperly sealed duct can also be the cause of poor airflow, or in more serious cases, it could indicate the compressor may be failing.
+If the unit is 10 plus years old, a diagnosis may be needed.
+If dirty filters or ducting issues are suspected, a tune-up might be the best first step to clean the unit.
 During a tune-up, an HVAC specialist will clean and check for more serious issues.

-If the ac unit is not working at all, an ac tune-up cannot be performed, and diagnosis will have to be scheduled.
+If the ac unit is not working at all, a tune-up cannot be performed, and diagnosis will have to be scheduled.

 Warm Air Blowing